Travel Advice > Travel Tips > UK Customs Regulations

 Which exit?
+UK Customs Regulations

-Red Channel-You must use this exit if you have goods or cash to declare, you are carrying commercial goods, or if you are not sure about what you need to declare.
+Red Channel – You must use this exit if you have goods or cash to declare, you are carrying commercial goods, or if you are not sure about what you need to declare.

-If you are coming back into the UK from a European country you are allowed to bring an unlimited amount of most goods back with you, as long as they are for your own use.
 If you intend on selling or accepting any form of payment for the goods this will be classed as commercial use and has different rules associated with it.

 Alcohol & Tobacco